ALL Metrics

 Conclusion and Recommendations

 In this study, the utilization of modern contraceptive methods was found to be extremely low.
 Six widely accepted machine learning algorithms have been used to predict determinants of modern contraceptive use in Ethiopia.
 Different confusion matrices were used to compare the candidate supervised machine learning algorithms.
-Based on these results, extreme gradient boosting (XGB) was the best performing model.
-Age at first family planning use, marital status, partner/husband feelings about family planning and relationships with the head of household, women’s age, having discussions with healthcare providers about FP methods at health facility visits, and household size were important predictors of modern contraceptive use.
+Based on the predictive model result results, extreme gradient boosting (XGB) was the best performing model and age at first family planning use, marital status, partner/husband feelings about family planning and relationships with the head of household, women’s age, having discussions with healthcare providers about FP methods at health facility visits, and household size were important predictors of modern contraceptive use.
 The use of modern contraceptives is therefore expected to increase with effective contraceptive counseling during ANC/PNC follow-up on family planning use and increasing partner discussions on FP.
 Enhancing contraceptive counseling techniques concerning the age at which family planning is used for the first time and the engagement of men in FP should also be investigated.
 It was also necessary to consider enabling women to choose their methods through spousal discussion and providing health information to modify traditional attitudes around the number of children, which was seen as beneficial for the family.

 Ethical approval and consent to participate